qunfengdong/MicroGMT/README.md

 **Note: To distinguish from the two CDS produced by ORF1ab, for SARS-CoV-2 output summary tables, if a mutation takes place in the mature peptide region produced by pp1ab only, the gene ID and name will be "GU280_gp01_pp1ab" and "ORF1ab_pp1ab"; if a mutation takes place in the mature peptide region produced by both pp1a an pp1ab, or only by pp1a, the gene ID and name will be "GU280_gp01_pp1a" and "ORF1ab_pp1a".**

-## Pre-built annotation database for SARS-CoV-2
+## The pre-built annotation database for SARS-CoV-2
 The annotation database is built by snpEff.
 For SARS-CoV-2, the annotation database is pre-built in <path_to_MicroGMT>/database and is the default database in variant annotaion.
 It is built by revised NC_045512's GenBank file downloaded from https://www.ncbi.nlm.nih.gov/nuccore/nc_045512 to handle the multiple CDS and the -1 ribosomal frameshift of ORF1ab.
 The version number of the genome is 2.
 Please see below about how this database was built.

 Other useful files for SARS-CoV-2 are stored in <path_to_MicroGMT>/NC_045512_source_files.
 These files are based on NCBI's fasta sequence and annotation files of NC_045512.